besseddrest/stepstone-movies/README.md

 - overall layout adjustments, specifically pre search and dynamic images
 - fallback images, in case not found on server
 - additional detail/metadata when viewing Movie Details in modal
+- making adjustments to template to ensure good responsive UX